ludicast/clots/README.markdown

 We have changed the code to be simpler and match the form builders that Rails developers are used to.
 Therefore most of the tag names changed to be consistent with the Rails conventions.

-Most tags also expect as input either liquid objects, quoted strings, numbers, booleans, or arrays.
+Most tags also expect as input either liquid objects, quoted strings, integers, floats, booleans, or arrays.
 To simplify arrays, they are expected to be surrounded by brackets and use spaces as delimiters.
 An exaple array would be

     [1 true "hello" "world"]